 Extended Reality, which includes Augmented Reality (AR), Virtual Reality (VR), and Mixed Reality (MR), is transforming the retail experience by changing how customers interact with products and how employees are trained.
 It is creating more immersive, efficient, and personalized experiences.

 Augmented Reality applications allow customers to see how products fit into their daily lives.
 Whether it’s virtually trying on shoes or placing furniture in their homes through a mobile app, these tools help bridge the gap between online and offline shopping.
 As a result, they improve buying confidence and reduce the number of product returns.
+For eyewear brands, a glasses virtual try-on experience makes fit and realism clearer online, reducing hesitation and supporting “try-before-you-buy” journeys.

 In physical stores, Mixed Reality glasses assist shoppers by providing real-time navigation to locate products and access instant promotional offers.
 At the same time, Virtual Reality is being used to simulate entire store environments, giving online shoppers a more natural and engaging browsing experience without relying on traditional menus or filters.